00 / 00

 In 1995, Fox Chase Cancer Center became a founding member of the National Comprehensive Cancer Network, an organization of the world’s leading cancer centers dedicated to setting acceptable standards of best clinical practice in oncology.

-In 2000, Fox Chase Cancer Center received Magnet Designation for Nursing Excellence from the American Nurses Credentialing Center, and in 2013 the center became the first hospital in Pennsylvania to achieve this designation four consecutive times.
+In 2000, Fox Chase Cancer Center received Magnet Designation for Nursing Excellence from the American Nurses Credentialing Center, and in 2018 the center became the first cancer hospital in the country to achieve this designation five consecutive times.

 Fox Chase Cancer Center became part of the Temple University Health System in 2012.